ridgekuhn/arklone-retropie/README.md

 To begin using arklone, you must create an rclone config file.
 For [most cloud providers](https://rclone.org/remote_setup/), this will involve installing `rclone` to a computer with a web browser, like your desktop or laptop.
 See the [rclone docs](https://rclone.org/docs/#configure) for more information on how to do this for your specific provider.
 Make sure you [install the latest version of rclone](https://rclone.org/downloads/), (1.56.2 as of this writing) to your desktop or laptop. *If you use a package manager like `apt`, the repository version will be outdated.*

-Once you have completed this process, copy the `rclone.conf` file from your computer to your ArkOS device.
+Once you have completed this process, copy the `rclone.conf` file from your computer to `~/.config/rclone/rclone.conf` on your RetroPie device.
 Your `rclone.conf` can be located by running:

 ```
 rclone config file
 ```

-On your ArkOS SD card, copy `rclone.conf` to:
-`EASYROMS/backup/rclone/rclone.conf`

-If you already had rclone installed on your device, your `rclone.conf` has been moved to EASYROMS for easier access, and symlinked to its original location. arklone will restore the original arrangement if uninstalled.

 &nbsp;